 When do they show up?

 Summer and winter are high seasons for tourists all over the UK.
-So, when the Christmas lights go up, make sure you extend the seasonal feeling into your shop, and when the summer holidays roll around adapt your surroundings to the vacation vibe.
+So, when the Christmas lights go up, make sure you extend the seasonal feeling into your shop, and when the summer holidays roll around adapt your surroundings accordingly.

 Here are our 4 top tips: